Main Content

 Destination Dining

-Explore upscale restaurants, sidewalk cafes, boutique eateries, and acclaimed dining spots in Old Pasadena and South Lake Avenue.
+Upscale restaurants, sidewalk cafes, boutique eateries, and dining destinations throughout Old Pasadena and South Lake Avenue.

 Scenic Recreation

-Enjoy botanical gardens, hiking trails, public parks, and outdoor spaces located throughout Pasadena and the nearby foothills.
+Botanical gardens, hiking trails, public parks, and outdoor spaces throughout Pasadena and the nearby foothills.

 Historic Charm